Five jam making units sealed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PFA DG Muhammad Usman said that three jam units were sealed in Multan and two in the provincial metropolis.
-PFA issued fine tickets to three units in Rawalpindi and six jam manufacturing units in other districts.
-He said that PFA had confiscated and discarded 650kg poor quality Murabba, rotten fruits and chemicals.
-PFA also issued warning notices to 22 units.
-Action was taken against the Murabba manufacturing units upon making the product by adding hazardous industrial chemicals to it.
+Punjab Food Authority teams inspected 43 Marabba manufacturing units in a daylong activity.
+They sealed five units and fined nine units for violating the rules of PFA Act.
+Punjab Food Authority director general Muhammad Usman said that three jam units were sealed in Multan and two in the provincial metropolis.

+Punjab Food Authority issued fine tickets to three units in Rawalpindi and six jam manufacturing units in other districts.
+He said that Punjab Food Authority had confiscated and discarded 650kg poor quality Murabba, rotten fruits and chemicals.

+Punjab Food Authority also issued warning notices to 22 units.
+Action was taken against the Murabba manufacturing units upon making the product by adding hazardous industrial chemicals to it and storing them in dirty blue drums.

+The Punjab Food Authority director general said use of blue drum was strictly prohibited in the manufacturing of food.
+Meanwhile, Punjab Food Authority has decided to check the presence of toxic substances in fruits and vegetables as a result of toxic pesticides used to protect vegetables and fruits crops from insects and creepy-crawlies.

-PFA DG Muhammad Usman said that three jam units were sealed in Multan and two in the provincial metropolis.
-PFA issued fine tickets to three units in Rawalpindi and six jam manufacturing units in other districts.
-He said that PFA had confiscated and discarded 650kg poor quality Murabba, rotten fruits and chemicals.
-PFA also issued warning notices to 22 units.
-Action was taken against the Murabba manufacturing units upon making the product by adding hazardous industrial chemicals to it.
+Punjab Food Authority teams inspected 43 Marabba manufacturing units in a daylong activity.
+They sealed five units and fined nine units for violating the rules of PFA Act.
+Punjab Food Authority director general Muhammad Usman said that three jam units were sealed in Multan and two in the provincial metropolis.

+Punjab Food Authority issued fine tickets to three units in Rawalpindi and six jam manufacturing units in other districts.
+He said that Punjab Food Authority had confiscated and discarded 650kg poor quality Murabba, rotten fruits and chemicals.

+Punjab Food Authority also issued warning notices to 22 units.
+Action was taken against the Murabba manufacturing units upon making the product by adding hazardous industrial chemicals to it and storing them in dirty blue drums.

+The Punjab Food Authority director general said use of blue drum was strictly prohibited in the manufacturing of food.
+Meanwhile, Punjab Food Authority has decided to check the presence of toxic substances in fruits and vegetables as a result of toxic pesticides used to protect vegetables and fruits crops from insects and creepy-crawlies.

 Comments